Integrate Hasura with Clerk

 Configure Hasura

-You can find this URL in the Clerk Dashboard on the API keys page.
-Scroll down and click on Advanced.
-In the JWT public key section, copy the JWKS URL.
+You can find this URL on the API keys page in the Clerk Dashboard.
+In the left sidebar, select Show JWT public key.
+Copy the JWKS URL.

 You can set up your project either with Hasura Cloud or you can run the Hasura GraphQL engine locally using Docker Compose.